Skip the fad diets and eat whole foods that taste good and naturally support your fat loss goals. [Read more…]

 Done properly, summer salads can be a great source of nutrients that keep you satisfied and energized without leaving you feeling overly full or fatigued.

-Most salads are bland and boring with the same low-fat sugary dressings and chewy lean protein tossed with lifeless lettuce.
-Spruce up your salads, while benefiting your body by adding the flavorful ingredients below.
+Most salads are bland and boring with the same low-fat sugary dressings, and chewy lean protein tossed with lifeless lettuce.
+Spruce up your salads, while benefiting your body with the suggestions and recipes below.